crazykyler005/CHIP-8-Emulator/README.md

-This is an incomplement c++ Chip-8 emulator that uses SLD2 for rendering, keyboard input and sound and ImGui for creating the menubar and the file dialog window.
+This is working but in-progress c++ Chip-8 emulator that uses SLD2 for rendering, keyboard input and sound and ImGui for creating the menubar and the file dialog window.

-## Planned Features
+## Planned Menubar features
-Sound fx

-Key bindings

-Controller input (maybe)

-A menu bar with the following options:
+- Ability to switch between using different chip8 languages (chip8 original, chip8-48, super-chip8)
+- Ability to enable different opcode differences between versions
 - ~~Select and load a program/game from a file~~
 - ~~Pause option~~
-- Reset option
+- ~~Reset option~~
+- Select a color scheme (default white and black)
 - Save states
 - Load save states
-- Select a color scheme (default white and black)
 - ~~Ability maginify the resolution by x amount of the native~~

 ## Requirements